Hugo24kb/pyPhotoshop/README.md

 # pyPhotoshop
-pyPhotoshop is a tool to access different opencv functions through web ui for profile pictures creation
+pyPhotoshop is a tool to access different opencv functions through web ui for stylish pictures creation

 ## Functions
 1. Cartoonify